Skip to main content

 • Multi-Tenancy: Single codebase serving multiple tenants (e.g., Emma Villas, Agencies) with strict logical data isolation.

-• Licensing Safety: Core logic resides in owned code (Trigger.dev/Next.js) or permissive open-source tools (Flowise/Typebot) to avoid restrictive "Fair-code" licensing traps during resale.
+• Licensing Safety: Core logic resides in owned code (Trigger.dev/Next.js) or permissive open-source tools (Flowise/Typebot/Evolution API) to avoid restrictive "Fair-code" licensing traps during resale.

 • Cost Efficiency: High-leverage use of Hetzner VPS for compute (fixed cost) and Supabase for managed data (serverless scale).